fermyon/developer/content/spin/sqlite-api-guide.md

 - [Custom SQLite Databases](#custom-sqlite-databases)
   - [Granting Access to Custom SQLite Databases](#granting-access-to-custom-sqlite-databases)

-Spin provides an interface for you to persist data in an SQLite Database managed by Spin.
+Spin provides an interface for you to persist data in an SQLite database managed by Spin.
 This database allows Spin developers to persist relational data across application invocations.

 {{ details "Why do I need a Spin interface?
 Why can't I just use my own external database?"
 "You can absolutely still use your own external database either with the [MySQL or Postgres APIs](./rdbms-storage).
 However, if you're interested in quick, local relational storage without any infrastructure set-up then Spin's SQLite database is a great option." }}